-I can’t say I connect with Lemire’s artwork in this book as much as I would like to (although I totally dig his watercolors) but I can definitely say I love his writing.
+I can definitely say I love Jeff Lemire’s writing.
 I think he has pulled off some of the most crazy, creative and inventive storytelling in this one that, with the exception of maybe what Matt Fraction has done in Hawkeye, I have never seen done in comics before.
 The sci-fi element is there, but it’s also a great love story, and definitely worth the read.

 9. “Operation Margarine” by Katie Skelly